michael105/index/README.md

-I'm about to sort informations
+I'm about to sort things out.

 As always, I'm used to the bottom to top workflow.